-Chemically, fluorouracil is 5-fluoro-2,4(1H,3H)-pyrimidinedione.
-It is a white to practically white crystalline powder which is sparingly soluble in water and slightly soluble in alcohol.
+Chemically, fluorouracil is 5-fluoro-2,4(1H,3H) pyrimidinedione.
+It is a white to practically white, crystalline powder which is sparingly soluble in water and slightly soluble in alcohol.
 One gram of fluorouracil is soluble in 100 mL of propylene glycol.
 The molecular weight of 5-fluorouracil is 130.08 and the structural formula is:

 CLINICAL PHARMACOLOGY: There is evidence that the metabolism of fluorouracil in the anabolic pathway blocks the methylation reaction of deoxyuridylic acid to thymidylic acid.
-In this manner fluorouracil interferes with the synthesis of deoxyribonucleic acid (DNA) and to a lesser extent inhibits the formation of ribonucleic acid (RNA).
-Since DNA and RNA are essential for cell division and growth, the effect of fluorouracil may be to create a thymine deficiency which provokes unbalanced growth and each of the cell.
-The effects of DNA and RNA deprivation are most marked on those cells which grow more rapidly and take up fluorouracil results in degradation products (e.g., $CO{2^{1}}$ urea, $\alpha$ -fluoro- $\beta$ -alanine) which are inactive.
+In this manner, fluorouracil interferes with the synthesis of deoxyribonucleic acid (DNA) and to a lesser extent inhibits the formation of ribonucleic acid (RNA).
+Since DNA and RNA are essential for cell division and growth, the effect of fluorouracil may be to create a thymine deficiency which provokes unbalanced growth and death of the cell.
+The effects of DNA and RNA deprivation are most marked on those cells which grow more rapidly and take up fluorouracil at a more rapid rate.
+The catabolic metabolism of fluorouracil results in blegradation products (e.g., CO2, urea, α-fluoro-β-alanine) which are inactive.

-Systemic absorption studies of topically applied fluorouracil have been performed on patients with actinic keratoses using tracer amounts of C-labeled fluorouracil added to a 5% preparation.
+Systemic absorption studies of topically applied fluorouracil have been performed on patients with actinic keratoses using tracer amounts of 14C-labeled fluorouracil added to a 5% preparation.
 All patients had been receiving nonlabeled fluorouracil until the peak of the inflammatory reaction occurred (2 to 3 weeks), ensuring that the time of maximum absorption was used for measurement.
 One gram of labeled preparation was applied to the entire face and neck and left in place for 12 hours.
 Urine samples were collected.
 At the end of 3 days, the total recovery ranged between 0.48% and 0.94% with an average of 0.76%, indicating that approximately 5.98% of the topical dose was absorbed systemically.
 If applied twice daily, this would indicate systemic absorption of topical fluorouracil to be in the range of 5 to 6 mg per daily dose of 100 mg.
-In an additional study, negligible amounts of labeled material were found in plasma, urine and expired CO2 after 3 days of treatment with topically applied "4C-labeled fluorouracil.
+In an additional study, negligible amounts of labeled material were found in plasma, urine, and expired CO2 after 3 days of treatment with topically applied 14C-labeled fluorouracil.

 INDICATIONS AND USAGE: Fluorouracil is recommended for the topical treatment of multiple actinic or solar keratoses.
-In the 5% strength, it is also useful in the treatment of superficial basal cell (carcinomas when conventional methods are impractical, such as with multiple lesions or difficult treatment sites.
+In the 5% strength, it is also useful in the treatment of superficial basal cell carcinomas when conventional methods are impractical, such as with multiple lesions or difficult treatment sites.
 Safety and efficacy in other indications have not been established.

 The diagnosis should be established prior to treatment, since this method has not been proven effective in other types of basal cell carcinomas.
-With isolated, easily accessible basal cell carcinomas, surgery is preferred since success with such lesions is almost 100%.
-The success rate with fluorouracil cream and solution is approximately 93%, based on 113 lesions in 54 patients.
-Twenty-five lesions treated with the solution produced 1 failure and 88 lesions treated with the cream produced 7 failures.
+With isolated, easily accessible basal cell carcinomas, surgery is preferred since success with such esions is almost 100%.
+The success rate with fluorouracil topical solution is approximately 93%, based on 113 lesions in 64 patients.
+Twenty-five lesions treated with the solution produced 1 failure.